espressif/esptool-js/examples/typescript/README.md

 # Using Esptool-JS in a Typescript environment

-This example has example code in `src/index.ts` which is called in the `index.html`.
+Typescript example shows basic usage of esptool-js in static html js website with Webserial.
+The main code is in `src/index.ts` which is called in the `index.html`.

 We are using Parcel to bundle resulting files for simplicity here.

 **NOTE:** This example is linked to the documentation generated from the source code.
 You could remove such dependency if necessary by remove `./docs/index.html` from `src/index.html` if you need so.
 NPM commands used below will generate documentation as well.